jstrait/wavefile/README.markdown

 This gem lets you read and write audio data!
 You can use it to create Ruby programs that work with sound.

-* Read and write Wave files with any number of channels, in PCM (8/16/24/32 bits per sample) or IEEE Floating Point (32/64 bits per sample) format
+* Read and write Wave files with any number of channels, in PCM (8/16/24/32 bits per sample) or IEEE Floating Point (32/64 bits per sample) format.
-* Read files in WAVEFORMATEXTENSIBLE format
+* Read files in WAVEFORMATEXTENSIBLE format.
 * Seamlessly convert between sample formats.
 Read sample data from a file in any format supported by this gem, regardless of how the sample data is stored in the actual file.
-Or, you can create sample data in one format (such as floats between -1.0 and 1.0), but write it to a file in a different format (such as 16-bit PCM).
+Or, create sample data in one format (such as floats between -1.0 and 1.0), but write it to a file in a different format (such as 16-bit PCM).
 * Automatic file management, similar to how `IO.open` works.
 That is, you can open a file for reading or writing, and if a block is given, the file will automatically be closed when the block exits.
 * Query metadata about Wave files (sample rate, number of channels, number of sample frames, etc.), including files that are in a format this gem can't read or write.
 * Written in pure Ruby, so it's easy to include in your program.
 There's no need to compile a separate extension in order to use it.